Plan Bay Area 2050

 Plan Bay Area 2050 is a 30-year regional plan that charts a course for a Bay Area that is affordable, connected, diverse, healthy and vibrant for all residents through 2050 and beyond.

-Plan Bay Area 2050 is a long-range plan created by MTC and the Association of Bay Area Governments (ABAG) in collaboration with Bay Area residents, partner agencies, and nonprofit organizations.
+Plan Bay Area 2050 is the Bay Area’s regional long-range plan adopted by MTC and the Association of Bay Area Governments (ABAG).
+The plan was developed in collaboration with Bay Area residents, partner agencies, and nonprofit organizations.
 It lays out a $1.4 trillion vision for a more equitable and resilient future for Bay Area residents.

 Plan Bay Area 2050 aims to make the region more affordable, connected, diverse, healthy and vibrant – these are the five Guiding Principles of the plan.